Saka: Haplogroups

+The maternal lineages among the Saka are diverse, showing a mix of Eastern and Western Eurasian lineages, with an increasing East Asian admixture during the Iron Age.

 Ancient Y-DNA data was finally provided by Keyser et al. in 2009.
 They studied the haplotypes and haplogroups of 26 ancient human specimens from the Krasnoyarsk area in Siberia dated from between the middle of the 2nd millennium BC and the 4th century AD (Scythian and Sarmatian timeframe).
 Nearly all subjects belonged to haplogroup R-M17.
 The authors suggest that their data shows that between the Bronze and the Iron Ages the constellation of populations known variously as Scythians, Andronovians, etc. were blue- (or green-) eyed, fair-skinned and light-haired people who might have played a role in the early development of the Tarim Basin civilisation.
 Moreover, this study found that they were genetically more closely related to modern populations in eastern Europe than those of central and southern Asia.
 The ubiquity and dominance of the R1a Y-DNA lineage contrasted markedly with the diversity seen in the mtDNA profiles.

 In May 2018, a genetic study published in Nature examined the remains of twenty-eight Inner Asian Sakas buried between ca. 900 BC to AD 1, compromising eight Sakas of southern Siberia (Tagar culture), eight Sakas of the central steppe (Tasmola culture), and twelve Sakas of the Tian Shan.
 The six samples of Y-DNA extracted from the Tian Shan Saka belonged to the West Eurasian haplogroups R (four samples), R1 and R1a1.
 Four samples of Y-DNA extracted from central Steppe sakas belonged to haplogroup R1 and R1a, while one individual belonged to haplogroup E1b1b.

 The samples of mtDNA extracted from the Tian Shan Saka belonged to C4, H4d, T2a1, U5a1d2b, H2a, U5a1a1, HV6 (two samples), D4j8 (two samples), W1c and G2a1.

 According to Tikhonov, et al. (2019), the Eastern Scythians and the Xiongnu "possibly bore proto-Turkic elements", based on a continuation of maternal and paternal haplogroups.

+In a number of studies (for example, in 2017-2018), scientists analyzed the genomes of ancient sakoa remains from the steppe zone of Eurasia.
+When constructing ethnoplot graphs showing the degree of genetic similarity between populations, the Saks turned out to be genetically closest to modern Bashkirs.
+We are talking about the Sakas of Kazakhstan and the Tien Shan.
+Moreover, in some analyses, the Central Sakha turned out to be practically indistinguishable from Bashkirs, especially Burzian ones, in terms of their genetic characteristics.